Skip to main content

 5. Save your workflow

-If you don’t select a model, Cyberdesk uses the system default (currently Sonnet 4.5 with extended thinking).
+If you don’t select a model, Cyberdesk uses the system default (currently Sonnet 4.6 with adaptive thinking at medium effort).

 System Default Models